bnosac/crfsuite/README.md

 crf_test <- subset(x, data == "testa")
 ```

 And start building your model.

-By default, the CRF model is trained using L-BFGS with L1/L2 regularization.
-In the below example we use the default parameters and decrease the iterations a bit to have something within a minute.
+- By default, the **CRF model is trained using L-BFGS with L1/L2 regularization**.
+- In the below example we use the default parameters and decrease the iterations a bit to have something within a minute.

-Provide the label with the categories (y) and the and the attributes of the observations (x) and indicate what is the sequence group (in this case we take document identifier).
+- Provide the label with the categories (y) and the and the attributes of the observations (x) and indicate what is the sequence group (in this case we take document identifier).

 ```
 opts <- crf_options("lbfgs")